Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Where to Shop for Them

-Water beads are becoming more and more popular, so the places where they are available is growing.
+Water beads are becoming more and more popular, so the places where they are available are growing.

 - You can find water beads at most craft stores.